 \begin{theorem} Consider a multi-escaper/pursuer game in the graph model with $g=1$.
 It is NP-hard to distinguish a critical speed ratio of $0$ from $\infty$, even if each domain is a tree, they pairwise intersect only at leaves, and the union of all domains is the embedding of a planar graph. \end{theorem}

-\begin{proof} We reduce from the Planar Vertex Cover problem of finding a set of at most $k$ vertices in a planar graph such that every edge contains at least one of them, which \cite{PlanarVertexCoverHard} shows to be NP-hard.
+\begin{proof} We reduce from the Planar Vertex Cover problem of finding a set of at most $k$ vertices in a planar graph such that every edge contains at least one of them, which Lichtenstein \cite{PlanarVertexCoverHard} shows to be NP-hard.
 Given an instance of Planar Vertex Cover consisting of a planar graph $G_{VC}$ and a target number of vertices $k$, we build a game with $n_\escaper=k$ and $n_\pursuer=|E(G_{VC})|-1$.
-Subdivide each edge with a point pursuer domain with capacity 1 marked as an exit.
-This splits $G_{VC}$ into $|V(G_{VC})|$ components, each containing a vertex of $G_{VC}$.
-Let each of such components be an escaper domain with capacity 1.
+Subdivide each edge with a point pursuer domain of capacity 1 marked as an exit.
+This splits $G_{VC}$ into $|V(G_{VC})|$ components, each containing a vertex of $G_{VC}$ and its incident half edges.
+Define each such component to be an escaper domain of capacity 1.